We often trust someone or something and think them reliable. With the conviction, we keep our business or friendship going.

 After passing through the danger, Aomi arrived at the anchorage at last.
 There, I saw the scenery far beyond imagination.
 In front of Aomi, a spectacular wild cliff rose high.

 It is impossible to tell the experience in photos or writing.
 I surely felt the existence and its power of something beyond human beings.
 The fact, big rocks or mountains have been the object of worship, can be readily understood.

 The sunlight coming through the tiny hole in the cloud strikes the cliff, and the rock shines gold remarkably.
 The mysterious glow even runs on the rock every second.

 The above photo is taken in the same bay.
 Though Aomi is in the same position, the angle of the camera is 180° different.

 The mountain on the right appears to be a strange color owing to the faint spotlight of the sun.
 The rock shines gold or sometimes pink, depending on the situation.

-During the days in the Chilean archipelago, how many times did I see such scenery?
+During the days in the Chilean archipelago, how many times I had seen such scenery!
 I felt like I was in the wonderland or dreamland.
-I could not think that everything happening in front of me was real.
+I was unable to think that anything happening around me was real.

-It is almost impossible to describe those experiences in photos or writing, of course I know, but I can't suppress the emotion to tell YOU.
+It is almost impossible to describe those experiences in photos or writing.
+I know that, of course, but can't suppress the emotion to tell YOU.